sagefy/sagefy/docs/setup.md

 These instructions assume you are using Mac OS X. To set up a staging or production server, please follow `script/provision.sh` instead.

+Found an issue?
+Feel free to suggest edits!

 1. Install tools
     1. Install [Docker for Mac](https://www.docker.com/docker-mac).
     2. Install [Homebrew](https://brew.sh/).